gumyr/cq_warehouse/README.md

 ### InternalThread
 ![InternalThread](doc/internalthread.png)

-This child class of Thread creates internal thread object as are found on nuts.
+This derived class of Thread creates internal thread object as are found on nuts.
 These objects look like a washer with the thread cut into the inside of the object such that it can be efficiently included into another object by placing it into an appropriately sized hole.
 The parameters are:
 - `major_diameter` (float)
 - `pitch` (float)
 - `length` (float)